apecloud/kubeblocks/docs/user_docs/upgrade/upgrade-kubeblocks-to-0.9.1.md

     :::warning

-    To avoid affecting existing database clusters, when upgrading to KubeBlocks v0.9.1, the versions of already-installed addons will not be upgraded by default.
+    To avoid affecting existing database clusters, when upgrading to KubeBlocks v0.9.1, the versions of already-installed Addons will not be upgraded by default.
 If you want to upgrade the Addons to the versions built into KubeBlocks v0.9.1, execute the following command.
 Note that this may restart existing clusters and affect availability.
 Please proceed with caution.

     ```bash
     helm -n kb-system upgrade kubeblocks kubeblocks/kubeblocks --version 0.9.1 \